jails-org/Boilerplate/README.md

 Global functions to be used on `pug` files, all defined on `/tasks/globals.js`

-- toJSON( JSONObject ) : Transforms a json to string, useful to be used on `data` attribute on HTMLElements.
+- Boilerplate.toJSON( JSONObject ) : Transforms a json to string, useful to be used on `data` attribute on HTMLElements.
-- getData( String ) : Get the json object from a file in `/data` folder.
+- Boilerplate.getData( String ) : Get the json object from a file in `/data` folder.
-- getRoute( String ) : Get a route from a specific `app`.
-Ex. getRoute('home')
+- Boilerpate.getRoute( String ) : Get a route from a specific `app`.
+Ex.
+Boilerplate.getRoute('home')